petebachant/BBpystepper/README.md

 BBpystepper
 ===========
 `bbpystepper` is a Python module for controlling stepper motors with the BeagleBone Black.
 The code by default uses full-stepping.

 Dependencies
 ------------
-  * Python 2.7
   * Adafruit_BBIO

 Installation